ShiinaHiiragi/seraph/README.md

         sudo setcap 'cap_net_bind_service=+ep' $(which node)
         ```

-    - for Linux usesr who receive error like 'sudo: node: command not found', add path of node to visudo
+    - for Linux user who receive error like 'sudo: node: command not found', add path of node to visudo

         ```shell
         sudo visudo